ComputerScienceinModernBiology/CompSciBio_Workshop_2020/README.md

 If you have Mac, you can download **Filezilla** from the [Filezilla webpage](https://filezilla-project.org/download.php?platform=osx).
 This can also be installed in windows.

-**MobaxTERM and Filezilla** will allow you to access and transfer files from the HPC cluster.
+**MobaXterm and Filezilla** will allow you to access and transfer files from the HPC cluster.
 You'll learn how to configure them througout the course.